Judi Dench: Philanthropy and advocacy

 Dench is the Patron and President of the alumni foundation of Drama Studio London, a Patron of the British Shakespeare Association, and a vice-president of wildlife conservation NGO Fauna and Flora International.
 She has participated multiple times in the Explorers against Extinction wildlife conservation fundraiser Sketch For Survival, in which celebrity artists join prominent wildlife artists in sketching wildlife as well as they can in 26 minutes, and the results are auctioned off.

 In a biography by John Miller it was noted that in the late 1990s Dench was the patron of over 180 charities, many of which were related either to the theatre or to medical causes, for example York Against Cancer.
 Dench is a patron of the Leaveners, The Archway Theatre, Horley, Surrey, and the relationship research and innovation charity OnePlusOne (formally known as OnePlusOne Marriage and Partnership Research, London.)

 She became president of Mountview Academy of Theatre Arts in London in 2006, taking over from Sir John Mills.
 She has been president of Questors Theatre, Ealing, since 1985, where the main auditorium is known as The Judi Dench Playhouse, being the only theatre to bear her name.
 She was also patron of Ovingdean Hall School, a special day and boarding school for the deaf and hard of hearing in Brighton, which closed in 2010, and Vice President of The Little Foundation.
-Dame Judi is also a long-standing and active Vice President of the national disabled people's charity Revitalise.
+Dench is also a long-standing and active vice president of Revitalise, a national disabled people's charity.

 Acting credits

 Awards and honours

 Among her numerous accolades for her acting work, Dench has won an Academy Award for Best Supporting Actress for her role as Queen Elizabeth I in the romantic comedy Shakespeare in Love (1998).
 She has received five Best Actress nominations, and three Best Supporting Actress nominations.
 She also has earned six British Academy Film Awards, four British Academy Television Awards, two Golden Globe Awards, and two Screen Actors Guild Awards, a Tony Award, and seven Laurence Olivier Awards.

-Over her distinguished career she has been recognized by the Academy of Motion Picture Arts and Sciences for the following performances:
+Over her distinguished career she has been recognised by the Academy of Motion Picture Arts and Sciences for the following performances: